Duke of Argyll: History

 The 8th Earl of Argyll was created a marquess in 1641, when Charles I visited Scotland and attempted to quell the rising political crisis (and the fall-out from the event known as The Incident).
 With Oliver Cromwell's victory in England, the marquess became the effective ruler of Scotland.
 Upon the restoration, the marquess offered his services to King Charles II but was charged with treason and executed in 1661.
-His lands and titles were forfeited but in 1663, they were restored to his son, Archibald, who became the 9th Earl of Argyll.
-In 1685 the 9th Earl was executed for his part in the Monmouth Rebellion.
+His lands and titles were forfeited but, in 1663, they were restored to his son, Archibald, who became the 9th Earl of Argyll.
+In 1685, he was executed for his part in the Monmouth Rebellion.

-On 21 June 1701 the 9th Earl's son was created Duke of Argyll, Marquess of Kintyre and Lorne, Earl of Campbell and Cowal, Viscount of Lochow and Glenyla, Lord Inveraray, Mull, Morvern, and Tiree for his services to William of Orange.
+On 21 June 1701, the 9th Earl's son, Archibald, was created Duke of Argyll, Marquess of Kintyre and Lorne, Earl of Campbell and Cowal, Viscount of Lochow and Glenyla, Lord Inveraray, Mull, Morvern, and Tiree for his services to William of Orange.
 His son, the 2nd Duke, was created Baron Chatham and Earl of Greenwich in 1705 as a reward for his support for the Act of Union and further elevated to the title Duke of Greenwich in 1719.
 Upon his death his Scottish titles passed to his brother and the English titles became extinct.

 The 5th Duke sat as a member of parliament for Glasgow Burghs until his father's accession to the Dukedom in 1761 disqualified him from representing a Scottish seat.
 He then became the member for Dover until 1766, when he was created Baron Sundridge and obtained the right to sit in the House of Lords.

 On 17 April 1892, the 8th Duke was created Duke of Argyll in the Peerage of the United Kingdom.
 Thus, the Duke is one of only five people to hold two or more different dukedoms, the others being the Duke of Cornwall and Rothesay, the Duke of Buccleuch and Queensberry, the Duke of Hamilton and Brandon, and the Duke of Richmond, Lennox, and Gordon.